 - granting more than 190 college scholarships to local high school and college students pursuing a career in healthcare;

-- investing more than $70,000 in grants to at-risk individuals in the community through programs such as the Community Outreach, Inc. (COI) free medical clinic, the Mario Pastega House for out-of-town patients and their families; and the Emergency Assistance Fund; and
+- investing more than $70,000 in grants to at-risk individuals in the community through programs such as the Community Outreach, Inc. (COI) free medical clinic, the Mario Pastega House for out-of-town patients and their families; and the Employee Emergency Fund; and

 - funding and pledging $187,000 in capital projects that promise medical and health support for at-risk populations and youth, such as the COI medical clinics, Linn Benton Community College (LBCC) Health Sciences Building, and most recently the Boys & Girls Club of Corvallis Center for Youth Excellence.